-This is the central borough of Warsaw.
-It is a local Downtown and an official city center.
-It consists of the Old Town (Stare Miasto) and New Town (Nowe Miasto).
-This area is home to major government institutions, numerous businesses, and cultural institutions.
-It is also an educational hub with campuses of the University of Warsaw, Warsaw Universtiy of Technology and Medical Academy.
-There are plenty of student dormitories and shared accommodation for rent.The area is rich with landmarks and tourist destinations: the oldest historical building, the oldest university, the tallest building in Warsaw and the narrowest street.
+Srodmiescie is the central borough of Warsaw, a local downtown and an official city center.
+Many people who prefer to live in the heart of the action are drawn to this district — it has streets great for shopping, strolling with your friends, and dancing the night off.
+This area is home to multiple major governmental and cultural institutions and numerous businesses.
+Regardless of its central location, Srodmiescie has both vibrant and energetic areas and serene quiet corners.
+It is also an educational hub with campuses of the renowned University of Warsaw and Warsaw University of Technology.
+That’s why this borough also attracts many students and has plenty of student dormitories and shared accommodation for rent.
+However, you should be aware that prices for rentals here are higher than average in Warsaw.
+The area is rich with landmarks and tourist sights — the oldest historical building, the oldest university, the tallest building in Warsaw, and the narrowest street.

 This borough is part of the historical Old Praga, the city that was incorporated into Warsaw in the 18th century.
 The Warsaw Zoo and Park Praski occupy a large part of the territory of Praga-Polnoc.
 This district boasts buildings from the beginning of the 20th century that survived WWII and buildings built after the war in the socialist modernism style.
 Nowadays, Praga-Polnoc undergoes rapid gentrification — many abandoned dull buildings are transformed into galleries, entertainment facilities, and underground clubs.
 The district keeps developing and becomes more and more popular among the residents of Warsaw, but here you can still find some cheap apartments for rent.